-Sometimes we write e^{R} ; sometimes $exp{R}$ if the stuff buried in the superscript is important enough to get the full font size.
+Sometimes we write e^{R} ; sometimes $exp\{R\}$ if the stuff buried in the superscript is important enough to get the full font size.

-Since interest was being paid in financial markets long before the mathematicians figured out natural logarithms (and computing power is so recent), many financial transactions are still made in convoluted ways.
+Since interest was being paid in financial markets long before the mathematicians figured out natural logarithms (and computing power is so recent), many financial transactions are still made in convoluted ways, e.g. assuming every year has 360 days.